 You’ll get a letter from the National Vehicle Testing Centre (SNCT) about 8 weeks before your vehicle is due for its inspection.

 You book online, but appointments are booked up quite far in advance so don’t leave it until the last minute.
 It may even be worth booking it before the letter arrives.

 You can also book your CT with Dekra in the Bourmicht business area of Bertrange, or an approved garage where a person registered to do the inspection will test your car.
 You’ll find a list here.
 Charges will be slightly higher, but the location may be more convenient.
 Some dealers will take your car for its check up for you, for an additional fee and give it all the pre-checks and repairs to ensure it passes.

 What gets tested?

 You can prepare your vehicle before you go.
-Check the windscreen wash is full (wipers will be tested), that all your lights including indicators and fog lights work, and that you have your breakdown triangle, yellow vest, and the spare tyre is compliant.
+Check the windscreen wash is full (wipers will be tested), that all your lights including indicators and fog lights work, and that you have your breakdown triangle, yellow vest, on-board fire extinguisher, and the spare tyre is compliant.